 What is eIM?

-The eIM (eSIM IoT Remote Manager) is a component that handles remote profile state management operations for eSIM IoT devices.
+The eIM (eUICC IoT Manager) is a component that handles remote profile state management operations for eSIM IoT devices.
 It enables the remote enabling, disabling, deletion, and downloading of profiles on eUICCs, all of which are standardized by the GSMA.

 The eIM is key to making the eSIM IoT flexible on top of these benefits: